3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Proposed Method

 where $t_i$ is ground truth labels, $s_i$ are the predictions, $C'$ is the number of expression types ($C'$=2 in our case, for ME and MaE), \textit{W} is the weighting factor that functions to penalise more when the network predicts ME/MaE wrongly as neutral and $M_i$ is the weighting factor for expression (ME or MaE).

 We only apply weighted loss function when training SAMM-LV as we found out model trained with SAMM-LV improves with weighted loss function.
 The effects in CAS(ME)\textsuperscript{2} is negligible.
 We used $C'$ = 2, $M_0$ = 0.9 (for ME), $M_1$ = 0.1 (for MaE).
 Coefficient \textit{W} used is 3.
-All the weighing factors are used to address the imbalance dataset. \textit{W} is used to address different number of ground truth labels of ME/MaE and neutral; $M_0$ and $M_1$ is used to address the imbalance labels of ME and MaE.
-The model performance of different weighing factors is shown in Table \ref{tab:weighted loss SAMM-LV}.
+All the weighting factors are used to address the dataset imbalance. \textit{W} is used to address different number of ground truth labels of ME/MaE and neutral; $M_0$ and $M_1$ is used to address the imbalanced labels of ME and MaE.

 \textbf{Depthwise Separable Convolution} We use depthwise separable convolution of MobileNet \cite{howard2017mobilenets} that reduces total trainable parameters with minimal performance impact.
 It consists of depthwise and pointwise convolution.
 Depthwise convolution is convolution applied on individual channels instead of all channel at once (as in regular convolutional).
-Pointwise convolution is convolution that uses a $1 \times 1$ kernel with a third dimension of d (where d is the number of channels) on the feature maps.
+Pointwise convolution is convolution that uses a $1\times1$ kernel with a third dimension of $d$ (where $d$ is the number of channels) on the feature maps.

 \textbf{GAP and Residual Dense Layer} A global average pooling (GAP) layer is used to flatten the convolution output and enforce modelling of localised facial movements.
 It is followed by the final hidden layer consisting of a residual dense layer.
 This layer consists of two fully connected layers with skip connections inspired by ResNet \cite{he2016deep}.